 Take one plain pullover and make it into a Christmas jumper for less than £5.
 What a challenge!
-I was inspired to create a snowy scene on this knitted blue jumper so I popped out to pick up some supplies for my sewing project and now I’ve created a thrifty DIY project for to give your long-loved winter woollies a makeover.
+I was inspired to create a snowy scene on this knitted blue jumper so I popped out to pick up some supplies for my sewing project and now I’ve created a thrifty DIY festive jumper project on the Oxfam Fashion blog to give your long-loved winter woollies a makeover.

 I started shopping for embellishments at Hobbycraft, where I picked up a pack of 25 pom poms for £1 and a 50g ball of white acrylic yarn from the basics range, also £1.
 I cut my snowman shape from a £1 fleece snow blanket.
 I headed to the local carboot sale and picked up a set of vintage buttons for 40p and some curtain fabric samples for 50p.
 Here’s how I put my snowman design together and a step-by-step guide on how to create it for yourself this Winter: